limohaha/Rcpp/Rcpp_Objects.md

 | S3 class     | List        |
 | S4 class     | S4          |
 ## 2. Advanced Types
 The mainly introduced advanced data types here is the high dimensional arrays.
+A high dimensional array can be allocated by `array(0, c(1,2,3,4))` in R environment.
+RcppArmadillo can let us have `cube` object with the same properties.